 Vocabulary is the amount of words your child knows, uses, and understands.
 Successful students know A LOT of them.
 Many parents have been talking to their child since they were in the womb.
 Children with large vocabularies have parents that talk to them, explain the world to them, ask questions and engage with them through life and by reading books.
 They also go places with their parents and witness the world: parks, zoos, museums, restaurants, shopping trips, downtown city, country farms, vacations.

 Help increase your child’s vocabulary by teaching them LOTS and LOTS of WORDS!
-Be supportive and ask your child lots of questions to encourage their practice in speaking and using words.
+Be supportive and ask your child lots of questions to encourage their practice in speaking and using words and explaining what new words mean.
+Do this in your child’s HOME LANGUAGE.
+It is not necessary to be done only in English!
+The learning of oral language happens in any language!

 - name of things in the house, yard, neighborhood, park, city, town